-After spending several years on different long distance bike tours, there's certain aspects I look for when choosing a bike pump.
+After spending several years on different long distance bike tours, there's certain aspects I look for when choosing a bicycle pump.

-By sharing them with you in this blog post, I hope to make your next tour a little easier and also save you a bit of money in the long run!
+By sharing some ideas with you in this blog post, I hope to make your next tour a little easier by picking the perfect bike pump, and also save you a bit of money in the long run!

 Things to look for in a bike pump for touring